shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 Released versions will be always marked using git tags with `v` prefix (eg. `v7.0.0`).
 Once created, a git tag marking a release will never be removed or edited.

+!!! note
-*Note: Pre-release versions may introduce incompatible changes and can be used to try out the new functions and changes.
+    Pre-release versions may introduce incompatible changes and can be used to try out the new functions and changes.
-Pre-release version format is `MAJOR.MINOR.PATCH-<alpha|beta|rc><n>`, eg. `7.0.0-beta5`.*
+    Pre-release version format is `MAJOR.MINOR.PATCH-<alpha|beta|rc><n>`, eg. `7.0.0-beta5`.

 ### Current Release Plan
 To be able to develop and improve Shopsys Framework we plan to release `MAJOR` versions almost quarterly, aiming to release a new `MAJOR` every 3-4 months.